seanhess/wizardwar/README.md

 ### Sprite Textures

+This is only required if you add a sprite to the sprite folders and need to re-publish the spritesheet.
+The compiled spritesheets are committed to the repository and should be good to go.

-Run `make` to compile the images in the spritesheet directories into spritesheets.
-This requires TexturePacker pro and the command line tools installed.
+If you have Texture Packer pro: run `make` to compile the images in the spritesheet directories into spritesheets.
 If you only have the free version, open the .tps files and hit publish.

-You only need to run this if you change the sprites.
-The compiled sprites are committed to the repository, so this has usually already been done.

-### Podfile
+### A library is missing

 If you get an error saying something is missing, run `pod install` again.

 Technologies and Services Used